-The essential thing in the early fitting process is to get the hair to slipping.
-This is accomplished by the use of sweat blankets and feeding so as to get the heifer thriving.
+The essential thing in the early fitting process is to get the old and dead hair to slipping or shedding, especially in preparing for spring or summer shows.
+This is accomplished by proper feeding to get the heifer in a thrifty condition and by the use of sweat blankets which tend to bring out the natural oils and secretions and cause the hair to look sleek and smooth.

 During the fitting period, the heifer should be blanketed constantly and kept in the barn, preferably in a box stall or tied up, but not in a stanchion.
 Blanketing and brushing keeps the animal clean, causes the hair to lie down and the dead hair to come out, develops a glossy coat and gives the skin a thin, mellow texture.
 Burlap sacks sewed together make satisfactory blankets during the fitting process.
+Sweat blankets may be made by putting a light wool or flannel blanket underneath the burlap sacks.

-Ideal Type Ayrshire Cow Courtesy of Ayrshire Cattle Breeders Association.
+Ideal Type Ayrshire Cow Courtesy of Ayrshire Cattle Breeders Association